 In order to participate at the Swiss Alps 100 participants must be prepared for a variety of weather conditions which can change rapidly in the mountains.
-Every runner must carry the following items at all times:
+Every 160km, 100km, and 50km runner AND PACER must carry the following items at all times:

 Again, this is for your safety in potentially rapidly changing mountains.
 The 2018 Swiss Alps 100 had to be canceled 12 hours after the start due some very bad weather in the higher mountains.
 It was lighly raining at the start and 12 hours later there was a total whiteout storm in the Alps.
 Still not convinced?
 Read this.2.
 Age on Race Day

 You are running in a pristine environment of beautiful Switzerland.
 Everybody knows that we don't litter.
 Dropping litter anywhere on the course is strictly prohibited.
 Carry all trash to the next aid station and dispose of it in appropriate receptacles.
 If you happen to see a gel pack or other race related litter that was accidentally dropped, please pick it up for us and dispose at next aid station.
 This is good Karma and you will be rewarded for helping maintain a clean trail!
-Thank you!3.
+Thank you!4.
 Relieving Yourself:

 If you have a "call of nature", relieve yourself off trail and out of sight.
 Bury and cover solid waste and toilet paper properly.
-There are real bathrooms at the start/finish line in Fiesch and at the Riederfurka, Belalp, Kühboden, Rosswald, and Binn aid station.4.
+There are real bathrooms at the start/finish line in Fiesch and at the Riederfurka, Belalp, Kühboden, Rosswald, and Binn aid station.5.
 Liability Insurance/Health Care Coverage:

 The race carries a liability insurance only.
 You are responsible for your own health care coverage, costs of emergency evacuation, etc. International runner should verify that their medical insurance extends to both Switzerland and ultrarunning events.
 Being rescued by a helicopter is very expensive in Switzerland.
-In 2019 we had to airlift a runner from the course and fly him back to the finish line, which has cost him over CHF7,000.5.
+In 2019 we had to airlift a runner from the course and fly him back to the finish line, which has cost him over CHF7,000.6.
 Security and Medical Help

 Every runner, who has medical issues (being hurt or other medical issues):